AlickMitchell/alickmitchell.github.io/content/posts/single_area_ospf_on_linux/index.md

 #### Setting the Hostname ####
-Though we have a hostname command under the FRR interactive shell, this sets the hostname only for this session, it will revert to "frr" after a reboot.
+Though we have a hostname command under the FRR interactive shell, this sets the hostname only for this session, it doesn't update the /etc/hostname after a reboot.
 So we need to set the hostname in the /etc/hostname file.

 ```
 FRR-1# echo "FRR-1" > /etc/hostname